-Solapur University, Solapur B.E.
+B.E.
 (Electronics) Semester-I ELECTIVE-I EN415B MECHATRONICS

-Teaching Scheme Lectures - 3 Hours/week, 3 Credits Tutorial - 1 Hours/week, 1 Credit Examination Scheme ISE- 30 Marks, ESE- 70 Marks ICA - 25 Marks
+Teaching Scheme Lectures - 3 Hours/week, 3 Credits Tutorial - 1 Hour/week, 1 Credit Examination Scheme ISE - 30 Marks ESE - 70 Marks ICA - 25 Marks

-Mechatronics is a multidisciplinary field of engineering that includes a combination of mechanical engineering, electrical engineering and electronics engineering.
+Mechatronics is a multidisciplinary application of engineering that includes a combination of mechanical engineering, electrical engineering and electronics engineering.
 This course aims at providing an overview of the basics of mechatronic systems including the components and characteristics typical for such systems.
 This course covers detailed aspects of controlling of mechanical systems with sophisticated electronic controllers.